oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 ### Overview

-We’ll use the VASP make.include file as our walkthrough example.
-We can find a number of VASP make.include files [here](https://www.vasp.at/wiki/index.php/Makefile.include).
+We’ll use the VASP makefile.include file as our walkthrough example.
+We can find a number of VASP makefile.include files [here](https://www.vasp.at/wiki/index.php/Makefile.include).
 We’ll be looking specifically at [this](https://www.vasp.at/wiki/index.php/Makefile.include.intel_omp) file.

 We’ll take a look at building with Intel MKL and the HDF5 package.